ONBOARD – DEVELOPMENT OF TECHNICAL PROFILES AND TRAINING CURRICULUM FOR THE PORTS AND LOGISTICS’ SECTOR

 Apprenticeships’ providers and professionals

-Mostly by defining and launching initiatives focused in enhance their knowledge concerning the cost-benefit of apprenticeships.
+By defining and launching initiatives focused in to enhance their knowledge concerning the cost-benefit of apprenticeships

 Local or regional authorities